CyberSecuriTim/azure-packet-capture/README.md

 - Observe the ICMP packets that were captured and displayed by wireshark
-- Notice that the soure IP address is the same IP address as the windows 10 VM (10.0.0.4) and the destination IP address is the Ubuntu VM's IP address for ICMP echo (ping) requests and vice versa for ICMP echo (ping) replies
+- Notice that the source IP address is the same IP address as the windows 10 VM (10.0.0.4) and the destination IP address is the Ubuntu VM's IP address for ICMP echo (ping) requests and vice versa for ICMP echo (ping) replies
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------